10 simple payroll tips for new employers

 - drug screening

-- driving license and infringement record
+- driving licence and infringement record

-- criminal record including sex offenses.
+- criminal record including sex offences.

 Ask a lawyer which ones you should carry out, but only do what's necessary.